Confidently Hiring a Web Designer: Your Guide to Considerations

 Contractors: Good or Bad?

 Find out if a designer uses contractors and if they do, who else might be working on the project.
+You are hiring a web designer, but who are they hiring and for what?
 Contractors are not bad, especially if it is for parts of the project that are not in the designer’s expertise.
 Many designers bring in contractors for development because they know that the result will be a better product.
-I bring in a team member for copywriting because she produces great results for my clients.
+I bring in a team member for copywriting, because she produces great results for my clients.
+I’m proud of the work that she does and how she can help my clients so I feature her on my about page.
 So contractors can be a really wise choice, however, it is always good to know that they are working on the project as it will make communication easier later on in the project when you know who is working on what.

 Post Launch Training and Support

 Once the website is built, the website will be yours and represent your business that’s why you need to look at taking care of your site after launch when you are looking at designers.
 There are a number of considerations that come in here.
 The first is whether you can update your site easily.
 Even if after completing your content you never want to touch it again, at some point it will require some changes, even if it is just adjusting prices.
 You’ll want to sure that you can do that yourself quite easily.

 Websites are not “set it and forget it”.
 They require updates for features and security.
 You’ll need to do backups and updates to keep your site in top shape.
 This may be too much for you, so find out if a designer offers support and maintenance, what is included and what the cost is.
 Even if you are planning to do this all yourself, it is good to know what is offered if plans change or you need to outsource something.

 The final thing to think about in this category is training.
 No one expects you to immediately take over a website and know how to do everything (or anything), so find out what type of training the designer provides so that you know how you will learn how to use your site.
 You’ll thank yourself later for asking these questions.